 - lease of premises – being a lease of the whole (or part) of a building or other structure on the land; and

-Lease of land a lease of whole or part of a current parcel and all structures contained therein.
+- lease of part of land - being a lease of part of a current parcel (including all structures contained thereon).

 The Guidelines also include specific information about special purpose leases, being:

 Section 47(2) & (3) Real Property Act 1900 allows an easement to be created by lease in two scenarios, where:

 the lessor grants an easement benefitting the leased land over other land owned by the lessor, or